OguzPastirmaci/lightweight-os-on-oci/README.md

 ## Test summary

-- Ubuntu Minimal 20.04 is the only official OCI platform image within the list of Linux distros in this list.
+- Ubuntu Minimal 20.04 is the only official OCI platform image within the list of Linux distros in the test.
 - Ubuntu Minimal 20.04's average boot time is `9.598s` when [Oracle Cloud Agent](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/Tasks/enablingmonitoring.htm) service is disabled.
 The boot time becomes `8.257s` when both Oracle Cloud Agent and `cloud-init` services are disabled.

 - Flatcar Linux is [in the list](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/Tasks/importingcustomimagelinux.htm#ossupport) of Linux Distributions that Support Custom Image Import on OCI.